-Within sales and marketing expenses are stock-based compensation expenses related to the 2021 Incentive Award Plan and ESPP of \$0.6 million for the three months ended March 31, 2022.
-Sales and marketing expenses also include stock-based compensation expenses related to the Class B Units of \$14.1 million for the three months ended March 31, 2021, which includes profits distributions to holders of Class B Units of \$0.3 million.
+Within sales and marketing expenses are stock-based compensation expenses related to the 2021 Incentive Award Plan and the ESPP of \$0.5 million and \$1.7 million for the three and nine months ended September 30, 2022, respectively.

+Sales and marketing expenses also includes stock-based compensation expenses related to the Class B Units of \$31.5 million and \$46.4 million for the three and nine months ended September 30, 2021, respectively, which include profits distributions to holders of Class B Units of \$3.8 million for the nine months ended September 30, 2021.

-We expect that our sales and marketing expense will increase in absolute dollars and continue to be our largest operating expense for the foreseeable future as we expand our sales and marketing efforts.
+Sales and marketing continues to be one of our largest operating expenses.
+In periods of time when unit subscriber acquisition costs are lower, we would expect that our sales and marketing expense would increase as we seek to add significant numbers of new subscribers.
 However, because we incur sales and marketing expenses up front when we launch campaigns to drive sales, while we recognize net revenue ratably over the underlying subscription term, we expect that our sales and marketing expense will fluctuate as a percentage of our net revenue over the long term.
-Sales and marketing expenses may fluctuate further as a result of acquisitions, joint ventures, or other strategic transactions we undertake in the future.
+Sales and marketing expenses may fluctuate further as a result of acquisitions, joint ventures, cost reduction initiatives, or other strategic transactions.